How do I set the debug level?

 1st Method

-The first way of getting debug output is to dynamically turn it on using the Console using the setdebug level=nnn command.
+The first way of getting debug output is to dynamically turn it on with the bconsole using the setdebug level=nnn command.

 Examples: